covalition/octopus/README.md

 ## Project Description ##

 This application (CD/DVD cataloguer) creates indexes (table of contents) of your floppy or CD/DVD discs.
 It helps you maintain and organize your collection of floppies, CDs and DVDs.
 It is designed to be simple, small, effective and easy to use.
-Written in C# with VS 2008.
+Written in C#.

+### System Requirements ###

+* For use: .NET Framework 4.0
+* For development: Visual Studio 2015

 ## News ##